Zylann/godot_terrain_plugin/README.md

 - Terrain data saved inside the scene like Tilemap and Gridmap
 - Edition behaviour works both in editor and game

+- Extras: sample assets in this repo :)

 TODO/ideas
 -----------

 - Undo/redo
+- Meshing is very slow (will this plugin remain pure GDScript?)
-- Level of detail (LOD)
+- Level of detail (non-trivial!
+Requires faster meshing)
 - Baked mode for faster terrain loading (it is currently rebuilt from data both in editor and game)
-- Meshing is very slow (will this plugin remain pure GDScript?)
 - Save terrain data as a separate resource to unbloat the scene file
 - Decorrelate resolution and size
 - Make Terrain inherit Spatial so it can be moved around